YanzhaoW/vmmsc/README.md

-# Unified VMM3 Slow Control and Calibration Software
+# VMM3a Slow Control and Calibration Software

 # Contents